Anamaria Vartolomei: Early life and education

 Vartolomei was born in Bacău and lived in the Plopu village of Dărmănești.
 Her parents began working abroad when Vartolomei was as young as two, first in England and later France.
 Having been cared for by her grandparents in the meantime, she joined her parents at the age of six, settling in Issy-les-Moulineaux.
 She attended l'école Anatole France.
 She trained in acting at the Cours Florent and Les Enfants Terribles.
-She was admitted to the Sorbonne, but opted not to go in favour of her acting career.
+She enrolled in a modern literature program at the Sorbonne, but left after one day to pursue her acting career.